Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 Pros

-- 90W USB-C and built-in Ethernet for a true one-cable desk setup
+- 90W USB-C and Ethernet for a true one-cable desk setup

-- 1000R deep curve reduces eye travel across the screen
+- 1000R deep curve reduces eye travel across the panel

 - TUV-certified Intelligent Eye Care adjusts brightness automatically

-- 100Hz refresh rate is a good balance for productivity use
+- 100Hz is a solid middle ground for productivity

 Cons

-- 1000R curve can cause distortion when reading text at the edges
+- 1000R curve can distort text at screen edges for full-width documents

-- VA panel not ideal for those needing wide viewing angles
+- VA panel not ideal for wide-angle viewing

 ASUS ProArt PA348CGV